 If you have questions about contingent liabilities, feel free to reach out to your Regional Underwriter at 800-444-5664, Option 2.

-Natalie Stokes is a Regional Underwriting Manager for Genworth, with over 22 years of underwriting experience.
+Natalie Stokes is a Regional Underwriting Manager for Enact, with over 22 years of underwriting experience.

-Never miss an Ask an RU post by subscribing the Genworth MI Blog!
+Never miss an Ask an RU post by subscribing the Enact MI Blog!